‘Survivor’: Chris Reveals Why He Didn’t Play His Idol, Where He & Dom Stand Today & Much More

 Did you foresee someone running back and telling Dom your plan, like Donathan did?
 I don’t think anyone had to go back and tell Dom and Wendell anything — they were the only two that weren’t there.
 Let’s be real, I think that says enough.
 Wendell and Dom also made it seem like I took them all to the well, like I told them to come there with me.
 Do you think anyone has power like that?
 That was just them being hateful and ridiculous.
 I went to the well with Des and Angela because they were my closest allies outside of Sebastian, and then everyone followed.
 That’s just how it played out.

-So, I was there and I’m thinking…I’m done with these people — this rivalry with Dom has got toe end.
+So, I was there and I’m thinking…I’m done with these people — this rivalry with Dom has got to end.
 I was tired of people not taking my word when Dom was clearly erratic and you couldn’t trust him.
 I just didn’t understand it!
 In my head, all these guys were out there treating it like a vacation instead of playing the damn game!
 I know I’m not the biggest die-hard Survivor fan, but I know this — if you get someone like Dom out there, who’s a mixture between Boston Rob and Tony, and all these great players you can’t trust…I can’t be the only one out there who could see that in him.
 I just, for the love of me, was so done with these people because…how could they not see this happening?!
 Power couple [with Wendell], idols?
 You get rid of those people!
 It was a mistake telling all those people that.
 My frustration and what not got the best of me and I unveiled my hand and it caused me to get voted off.

 Where do you and Dom stand now?
 Dom and I are like brothers.
 Not only is that guy a good husband, but he’s a good friend.
 He’s a great family guy — he and I have hung out plenty of times.
 His wife is amazing.
 I honestly look at them as family now and that rivalry made it that way.
 We have this respect for each other and we’re actually very similar personalities.